+Novice Eligibility

-Candidates for the Novice Grants include physicians/PhD candidates/PharmD candidates and other similar degree candidates:
+Eligible applicants include physicians, PhD candidates, PharmD candidates, and other similar degree candidates:

-- o in a residency or fellowship training program or those who are no more than one year post training - o have not received a K award from the National Institutes of Health - o have an assigned mentor for the project and a current development plan (and the qualifications and experience of the mentor will be a consideration during evaluation of the application)
+- in a residency or fellowship training program or those who are no more than one year post training - have not received a K award from the National Institutes of Health - have an assigned mentor for the project and a current development plan - Applicants who hold or have received a K award from the National Institutes of Health are not eligible to apply to the Gerber Foundation under this program. - o Projects need to be under the guidance of a mentor.
+The qualifications and experience of the mentor will be a consideration during evaluation of the application.